SamuelMarks/cdd-c/cmake/README.txt

 c_cdd

-LLVM LibClang / LibTooling solution to generate C `struct`s—and `free` code for them—using JSON-schema as input.
+Solution to generate C `struct`s—and `free` code for them—using JSON-schema as input.

 ------------------------------------------------------------------------